DevART36/100-days-of-code/log.md

 **Thoughts**

 Just recovered from illness and in those days, I can't even get up from my bed.
 I missed almost 2 weeks in my coding journey.
 That's why I'm working on my project smartly now.

+# Day 18: February 3, Wednesday

+**Today's Progress**

+Day 18 of #100DaysOfCode in #freeCodeCamp
+Yepiee!
+I've just finished my Technical Documentation Page!
+I'm struggle a lot but I managed to cope with it.
+Looking forward for my last Responsive Design Project: Personal Portfolio Website.

+**Thoughts**

+It was tough but I manage to do it.
+I'm happy that I finished it even if I'd faced so many bugs.